 Table 1 presents summary statistics for the experimental sample in columns 1-2 and comparisons with samples representative of Mexican borrowers in columns 3-5.
 Column 3 is a nationally representative sample of borrowers with at least one credit card in 2010.
-Column 4 finds a set of borrowers in the CB data that matches the tenure of the experimental sample in the formal credit market (measured by the year of their first loan of the experimental sample; see Online Appendix B.3 for details).
-Finally, for comparison, Column 5 considers a sub-sample of experienced borrowers-those with a credit history of at least eight years, the median in the CB data.
+Column 4 is a sample of borrowers in the CB data that matches the tenure of the experimental sample in the formal credit market (measured by the year of the first loan of the experimental sample; see Online Appendix B.3 for details).
+Finally, for comparison, Column 5 considers a sub-sample of experienced borrowers-those with a credit history of